w3c/wai-media-guide/planning.md

 Here is an example workflow for developing an accessible video, with notes on who develops the material:

 {::nomarkdown}
-{% include box.html type="start" title="Workflow and Responsibilities" class="" %}
+{% include box.html type="start" title="Example Workflow and Responsibilities" class="" %}
 {:/}

 1. Address accessibility in **[video content](/design-develop/media/av-content/)** as the video is planned and produced.<br>_By:_ Script writers, videographers, producers, and others.

-2. Develop an **[described version](/design-develop/media/description/)** of the video at the same time as the main video, if needed.<br>_By:_ Usually the same people who produce the main video also produce the described version."
+2. Develop an **[described version](/design-develop/media/description/)** of the video at the same time as the main video, if needed.<br>_By:_ Usually the same people who produce the main video also produce the described version.

 3. Develop **[captions](/design-develop/media/captions/)** for the main video, for the audio described version, and of the audio description itself.<br>_By:_ Usually if the video is professionally produced, the producers provide captions.
 Sometimes when informal videos are developed in-house, captions are outsourced.